Chemutaiselim/Sorting-Images/Combined Codes/Readme.md

 4. `calculate_contrast_stddev(image)`: Calculates the contrast of an image using the standard deviation of pixel intensities.
 5. `get_best_image(folder_path, contrast_method)`: Determines the best image with the highest contrast using the specified contrast sorting method.
 6. `display_image(image_path)`: Loads and displays the image.

+# 5. Sharpness Sorting

+The Sharpness Sorting feature allows you to sort images in a folder based on their sharpness properties.
+Sharpness refers to the clarity and focus of an image, and it plays a crucial role in various image analysis tasks such as image quality assessment, object detection, and image enhancement.

+## Available Sorting Methods

+1. **Laplacian Filter**: Calculates the variance of the Laplacian response to measure the sharpness of an image.
+2. **Sobel Operator**: Computes the gradient magnitude using the Sobel operator to estimate the image sharpness.
+3. **Tenengrad (Gradient Magnitude)**: Evaluates the sharpness by calculating the average gradient magnitude using the Tenengrad algorithm.

+## Usage

+1. Prepare a folder containing the images to be sorted.
+2. Set the folder path in the code.
+3. Choose the desired sharpness sorting method by specifying it in the code using the `sharpness_method` parameter.
+4. Run the code to display the best image based on the selected sharpness sorting method.

+## How Code Works

+1. `calculate_laplacian_variance(image)`: Calculates the variance of the Laplacian response to measure the sharpness of an image.
+2. `calculate_sobel_magnitude(image)`: Computes the gradient magnitude using the Sobel operator to estimate the image sharpness.
+3. `calculate_tenengrad(image)`: Evaluates the sharpness by calculating the average gradient magnitude using the Tenengrad algorithm.
+4. `get_best_image(folder_path, sharpness_method)`: Determines the best image with the highest sharpness using the specified sharpness sorting method.
+5. `display_image(image_path)`: Loads and displays the image in its original size.